-Started in 2008 as a 1973 class reunion page by Bruce Uhler passionate, about Johnson County, MO history.
+Started in 2008 as a 1973 class reunion page by Bruce Uhler, passionate about sharing Johnson County, Missouri history.
+I’m an 8th generation Johnson Countian.

 Total Pageviews